fhamborg/Giveme5W1H/README.md

         },
 ```

-# Giveme5W-runtime-resources
+# Startup - Scripts -> Giveme5W-runtime-resources
+Giveme5W can start up everything.
+Check examples/startup scripts.
-Giveme5W expects all libraries to be located in the same directory 'Giveme5W-runtime-resources' and next to the Giveme5W folder.
+To do so all libraries must be located in the same directory 'Giveme5W-runtime-resources' and next to the Giveme5W folder.

 - Folder Structure
     - Giveme5W (Master)